geodynamics/aspect/cookbooks/plume_2D_chunk/doc/plume.md

 <img src="cookbooks/plume_2D_chunk/doc/exp1_45.*" title="fig:" id="fig:plume-angular-opening" style="width:5cm" alt="Plume in a 2D chunk: Temperature at the end of the run.
 From left to right: Angular opening of \pi/8, \pi/4 and \pi/2.
 The first two have reached a steady state while the third one has not." />
 <img src="cookbooks/plume_2D_chunk/doc/exp1_90.*" title="fig:" id="fig:plume-angular-opening" style="width:5cm" alt="Plume in a 2D chunk: Temperature at the end of the run.
 From left to right: Angular opening of \pi/8, \pi/4 and \pi/2.
 The first two have reached a steady state while the third one has not." />

-Fig.&nbsp;[13] shows the time evolution of the root mean square velocity as a function of time.
+Fig. [13] shows the time evolution of the root mean square velocity as a function of time.
 As mentioned above, no active planet is at steady state so the time on the horizontal axis is not really meaningful.
 Also, it is easy to show that the path to steady state (if at all attained) is vastly influenced